youngmercylinks/youngmercylinks.github.io/_pages/other-groups.md

 (but not exclusively for) post-secondary school students who, in a spirit of Mercy, wish to connect with the marginalised of Brisbane.
 Find them [here]({{ site.data.links.bam.main }})

+### The Tall Giraffe
+The Tall Giraffe is a community of young people who educates and mobilises others to inspire positive social change.
+Find them [here]({{ site.data.links.orgs.tallgiraffe.main }})